-The Department of University Residences mission is to "create a supportive and engaging residential community which enables students to foster their personal development and academic success."
-Our core values, which guide the overall implementation of our mission, are: Professional Excellence, Respect, Inquiry, Diversity, and Empowerment.
+The Housing & Residence Life mission is to "provide residents a clean and comfortable environment where diversity, inclusion, personal development, academic success, and social responsibility is encouraged and valued."
+Our core values, which guide the overall implementation of our mission, are: Professional Excellence,

+Respect, Inquiry, Diversity, and Empowerment.

-The Department of University Residences is composed of professional staff which includes the Director, Assistant Director, Assistant Director for Success Initiatives, Area Coordinators, and Senior Administrative Assistant in addition to paraprofessional student staff that includes Senior Resident Advisors, Resident Advisors, and House Managers.
+Housing & Residence Life is composed of professional staff (Executive Director, Director of Housing, Director of Residence Life, Associate Director, Assistant Director, Area Coordinators, Coordinator of Occupancy & Business Management, Assistant Supervisor of Residential Environmental Services, Environmental Specialists, and Senior Administrative Assistant) and paraprofessional staff (Graduate Assistants, Senior Resident Advisors, Resident Advisors, and House Managers).

-One of the greatest advantages of living in a residence hall is that there always seems to be something happening.
-Residents will find all sorts of social, recreational, community service, and educational programs designed to supplement educational goals and activities.
+One of the many advantages of living on campus is that there are always opportunities to become involved.
+Residents will find social, recreational, community service, and educational programs designed to support educational goals and activities.
 Intramurals, outings, special entertainment, and events are regularly offered throughout the year.

-The Department of University Residences believes in an "open-door" policy and welcomes your ideas, concerns, and recommendations.
-Please feel free to stop by our office in Rice Hall.
-We look forward to helping you with your residential
+Housing & Residence Life believes in an open-door policy and welcomes your ideas, concerns, and recommendations and we look forward to helping with your residential needs.